GabrielSlima/blog/articles/clean-code-formatting-rules.md

     </pre>
     <p>
         Instance variables is the classic example of expressions that doesn't belongs to a full conpcet (functions) but I think this can be applied to functions too.
-Of course functions should do <a href="">one thing only</a>.
+Of course functions should do <a href="http://localhost:8080/post.html?id=7" target="blank">one thing only</a>.
 But even when they are doing only one thing there are some expressions that are more like details.
 This usually happens more in low-level functions.
     </p>
 <pre class="brush: python">